Saade Vol. 1

 Commercially, the album was a success, becoming Saade's first number one album in Sweden and ranked as the third best-selling album of 2011 in the country.
 It also charted at number sixteen in Finland.

 Background

 In May 2011, it was revealed that Eric Saade would release his upcoming album Saade in two parts.
 As the reason for this, Saade said: "I didn't wanna waste too many songs on one album, so I decided to do two parts of my Album Saade.
 We have been working day and night with the sounds, to be correct and find the right synths etc. I just felt that I'm in a great songwriting mood, so I had to release two parts because of all these songs."
 To do this step, he was inspired by Robyn who released her album Body Talk in three parts.

-From 16 June until 27 June 2011, the British website scandipop.co.uk released previews of the songs.
+From 16 to 27 June 2011 the British website scandipop.co.uk released previews of the songs.